Ganji Bar: Satgarah

-Important Personalities
+Important personalities

 The formidable Mallians of Sandal and Ganji Bars ferociously fought Alexander, on his way back home, along the river Ravi.
 Alexander himself was struck with a near-fatal arrow by the Mallians in Multan.

-The Ganji Bar was home to Rai Ahmed Khan Kharal who fought the British colonialists in the 19the century.
+The Ganji Bar was home to Rai Ahmed Khan Kharal who fought the British colonialists in the 19th century.

-Baba Farid, the pioneer of the Punjabi literary tradition, after shifting from royalty-infested Delhi to Pakpattan (Ajodhan) lived on the borders of Nili and Ganji Bars.
-He in his couplets employs a blend of Multani and Lehndi.
+Baba Farid (1188 – 1266), Sufi saint, the pioneer of the Punjabi literary tradition, after shifting from royalty-infested Delhi to Pakpattan (Ajodhan) lived on the borders of Nili and Ganji Bars.
+He, in his couplets, employs a blend of Multani and Lehndi dialects of the Punjabi language.

 We find yet another poet, Ali Haidar Multani, whose classical verses carry the spontaneity and sweetness of folk songs.

-Mian Mohammad Bakhsh who did not live in Bar too had a fascination for it: ‘deer munching your grass in the Bar beware; the hunter is all set to breathe down your neck.
+Mian Mohammad Bakhsh who did not live in Ganji Bar, too, had a fascination for it: ‘deer munching your grass in the Bar beware; the hunter is all set to breathe down your neck'.

+Baba Talib Jatoi, a Punjabi language poet from Ganji Bar.

 Role in War of Independence 1857

-Many people participated in the War of Independence 1857 in the Bar area.
+Many people participated in the War of Independence 1857 in the Bar area including one of its leaders from the Ganji Bar region Rai Ahmad Khan Kharal.
 District headquarter Gogaira was the center of the war.
 It is situated in Ganji bar.
 Other cities of Ganji Bar were Harappa, Chichawatni, and Kamalia.
 When British annexed Punjab in 1849, the District Headquarters of this area was Pakpattan.
 It consisted of the present Sahiwal division.
 Now it consists of three districts Sahiwal, Okara and Pakpattan.
 After defeating Sikhs, the British made Gogaira its District headquarter which was on the southern bank of River Ravi.
 It was the root of communication through River Ravi and road along with Ravi from Lahore to Multan and Karachi.
 It was also on the military road from Lahore to Multan.
 It was called Kakhan Wali Sarak (Road of Straws).
 It is about 30 miles from Sahiwal to Ravi.
 In 1855 twenty villages were included in the Gogaira district from Lahore.
 It had five Tehsils Syed wala, Gogaira, Harappa, Pakpattan, and Hujra with 1446 villages and a total area of 1138620 acres.
 Headquarters of the District were shifted to the village Sahiwal and it became Montgomery in 1865 after the name of Governor Punjab Sir R Montgomery.